 It is also anticipated that, beginning shortly before the record date and continuing up to and including the distribution date, there will be two markets in Ensign common stock: a "regular-way" market and an "ex-distribution" market.
 Shares of Ensign common stock that trade on the "regular-way" market will trade with an entitlement to shares of Pennant common stock distributed pursuant to the spin-off.
 Shares that trade on the "ex-distribution" market will trade without an entitlement to shares of our common stock distributed pursuant to the spin-off.
 Therefore, if you own shares of Ensign common stock at the close of business on the record date and sell those shares on the "regular-way" market before the distribution date, you will be selling your right to receive shares of our common stock in connection with the spin-off.
 If you own shares of Ensign common stock at the close of business on the record date and sell those shares on the "ex-distribution" market before the distribution date, you will still receive the shares of our common stock that you would be entitled to receive pursuant to your ownership of the shares of Ensign common stock on the record date.
-However, if Ensign stockholders own shares of Ensign common stock at the selling stockholders will still receive the shares of our common stock that they would otherwise receive pursuant to the distribution.
+However, if Ensign stockholders own shares of Ensign common stock at , Eastern time, as of the record date and sell those shares on the "ex-distribution" market up to and including the distribution date, the selling stockholders will still receive the shares of our common stock that they would otherwise receive pursuant to the distribution.